-Theresa May is trying to claim some green for her blues.
-She recently made much of her commitment to the Paris Agreement and has written that Britain must ‘build a clean, green economy which is fit for the future’.
-This interest in environmental issues is widely regarded as an attempt to claim environmentalist credentials following the party’s loss of its majority at the general election.
+Currently it seems that Theresa May is trying to claim some green for her blues.
+She recently made much of her commitment to the Paris Agreement.
+And she has written that Britain must ‘build a clean, green economy which is fit for the future’.
+May’s interest in environmental issues is widely regarded as an attempt to claim environmentalist credentials following the party’s loss of its majority at the general election.

 The second striking moment was the keynote from Lord Deben, head of the UK Committee on Climate Change.
 It was an emphatic declaration that far more needed to be done for climate and that leaving the EU was ‘BONKERS!’.
 The response from the room was partly enthusiastic applause, partly nervous silence from those I assume were aware this was disloyalty to the party line.
 My sense was not that they didn’t agree that Brexit is bonkers, but that they were nervous about not breaking the truce over the EU.

 Overall, there was wide-spread support for action on climate change and the principle that there’s economic growth to be had in defeating it.
 Personally, it left me convinced there are many Tories who are leading the battle to prevent climate change, counter to the prevailing stereotype.